mfsnow/tabular-json/README.md

   - `separator` - String - Separates html elements.
 Defaults to `'\t'`.
   - `eol` - String - End of line string.
 Defaults to `'\n'`.
   - `escapeInnerHTML` - Boolean - Determines if values that contain HTML elements should be escaped so they would not be included in the DOM.
 Defaults to `true`.
+  - `convertLinks` - Boolean - Determines if values that look like web links should be converted to link anchors.
+Defaults to `false`.
   - `classes` - Object - Add class values by including the properties (all optional): {`table`, `thead`, `tr`, `th`, `tbody`, `td`}.

 #### html(obj, options) Example